Harissa Beef Ragu with Pappardelle for Multicooker or InstantPot® Recipe

 Ingredients:

-- 2 Tbsp hot harissa, more to taste
+• 2 tablespoons harissa (Middle Eastern hot sauce), plus more to taste

 Directions:

-- Season beef with 1/2 tsp salt and pepper, to taste.
-Using sauté or browning function, heat olive oil in multicooker until hot.
-Add half of the beef and cook for 3-4 minutes, turning to brown all sides.
-Remove to a plate.
-Repeat with remaining beef and remove to plate.
+1. Season beef with salt and pepper.
+Using sauté or browning function, heat 1 1/2 tablespoons olive oil in multicooker until hot.
+Add half the beef and cook 2 to 3 minutes per side until browned all over.
+Remove to a plate and set aside.
+Repeat with remaining beef.

-- Add onion to pot and sauté, stirring often, until soft and caramelized, about 8 minutes.
-Stir in half of the tomatoes and 2 Tbsp harissa.
-Continue to cook, stirring often, for 3 minutes or until the tomatoes start to break down.
+2. Add onion to pot and sauté, stirring often, until soft and caramelized, about 8 minutes.
+Stir in half the tomatoes and 2 tablespoons harissa.
+Continue to cook, stirring often, 3 minutes or until tomatoes start to break down.
 Stir in beef, olives, and capers.

-- To pressure cook, lock the lid in place and set pressure release valve to seal.
-Select high pressure-cook function and cook for 45 minutes.
-(Cook pasta, step 5, during the last 20 minutes of cooking time.)
+3. To pressure cook, lock lid in place and set pressure release valve to seal.
+Select high pressure-cook function and cook 45 minutes.
+During last 20 minutes of cooking time, begin boiling a large pot of water for cooking pasta.

-- Serve, topped with a spoonful of yogurt and sprinkle of parsley.
+7. Serve topped with yogurt and sprinkle with remaining parsley.

 Nutrition: